Tax Clinic Identity Theft Procedures

 - Personal Historical Background.
 Describe the client’s personal background, health, educational history, work history (with particular attention to his work history at the legitimate employer), and where he lives.
 In cases where a fraudulent return or wage report (W-2 or 1099) has been filed by someone other than the client, you can contrast the client’s actual address with the reported address.

 - Factual Analysis.
 Demonstrate that the income is not that of the client.
 This discussion and factual analysis may include:

-- That the client does not resemble the person that used his/her ID;
+- A showing that the client does not resemble the person that used his/her ID;

-- That none of the income has shown up in his/her bank account(s).
+- A showing that none of the income has shown up in his/her bank account(s).
 Demonstrate this by including bank statements for the period of the identity theft.
-It may be necessary to include 12 months of statements ;
+It may be necessary to include 12 months of statements;

-- If tax arises from unallowable deductions to obtain the Earned Income Tax Credit point out that the client could not have incurred those expenses.
+- If tax arises from unallowable deductions that were claimed to obtain the Earned Income Tax Credit, point out that the client could not have incurred those expenses.